 Firth went on to direct and produce 1994's Vulcan Lane, a contemporary love story featuring Jo Davison (Shortland Street) and Marton Csokas.
 The first feature-length Kiwi production shot in the digital format, Vulcan Lane is little known on its home territory, but sold successfully to American cable networks.

 Long drawn to sport, Firth went on to produce 52 half-hour episodes of extreme sports series Adrenalize, which sold to 50 territories.
 He found himself working six and a half day weeks corralling footage shot across New Zealand.
 "I began to realise this country just goes off every weekend — it's insane: people falling off mountains and flying down on mountain bikes and kayaking."
 He was also proud of fishing series Take the Bait, for which he provided most of the camerawork and narration.

-Firth spent many years directing commercials and promotional films, travelling to Asia and the United States in the process.
+Firth spent many years directing commercials and promotional films, including trips to Asia and the United States.
 He also spent time as one of the directors of Rotorua's Magma Short Film Festival.

 Michael Firth passed away on 9 October 2016.

 Profile written by Ian Pryor

 Published on 16 October 2009; updated on 10 October 2016